Types of Submissions

 - Objective and motivation.

-- Virtual Presentation (Video Conferencing): We understand that some presenters will not be able to make the trip to London to present their research paper, case study, work in progress and report, mainly due to financial and/or political restrictions on travel.
-The WorldCIS-2017 has therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
+- Virtual Presentation (Video Conferencing): We understand that some presenters will not be able to make the trip to Oxford to present their research paper, case study, work in progress and report, mainly due to financial and/or political restrictions on travel.
+The WCST-2024 has therefore instituted a virtual presentation system to allow the authors of accepted papers the same publication opportunities as regular presenters.
 A research works submitted without the participant attending the Conference in person, but presented via video conferencing are refereed and published (if accepted) in the conference proceedings.
-You can submit a research paper, case study, work in progress and report for virtual presentation under the open call for papers via email to email@example.com
+You can submit a research paper, case study, work in progress and report for virtual presentation under the open call for papers via email to firstname.lastname@example.org

 - Work-in-Progress Reports or Proposals for Future Research: Incomplete research or ideas for future research in order to generate discussion and feedback in any of the topic areas listed above, or related areas.
 A total of 4 to 6 pages for a work-in-progress reports or proposals for future research including all figures, tables, and references.